How to Change the Hostname on Ubuntu

 Changing the Pretty Hostname

 It is also just as straightforward to set the pretty hostname.
-The pretty hostname, as mentioned earlier, is only used for display purposes.
+The pretty hostname, as mentioned earlier, is only used for display purposes within the Ubuntu desktop interface.

 This class of hostname is never actually sent across the network to other devices.